“Give it all back to St. Albans!”

 *

 One of the buildings on the island was originally noted as a blacksmith shop by 1860 was converted into a store by 1883.
 The building and the carriage house would be the only remaining buildings left on the island following the construction of the new Linn Woolen Mill in 1890.
 Soon after, George William Furber purchased the building and opened G. W. Furber Jewelry Store.
-Furber had moved from Corinna and married Laura Littlefield in 1894 but his business venture was short lived when he unexpectedly passed away in 1899 at 39 years old leaving his widow to raise their 2 daughters Iva & Evelyn Furber at their new Moore Street home.
-The building would continue to be used as a storefront until about 1916 when it was moved to make way for a new boiler room for the woolen mill.
+Furber had moved from Corinna and married Laura Littlefield but his business venture was short lived when he unexpectedly passed away in 1899 at 39 years old leaving his widow to raise their 2 daughters Iva & Evelyn Furber at their newly built Moore Street home.

 Former G. W. Furber Jewelry Store & Carriage House – 1912